-- For Contractors - Firms interested in being contractors for AMPSS projects were asked to reply to the AMPSS Request for Qualifications (RFQ) that was posted on the State of Texas, Electronic State Business Daily website.
+- For Contractors - Firms interested in being contractors for AMPSS projects need to reply to the AMPSS Request for Qualifications (RFQ) posted on the State of Texas, Electronic State Business Daily website.
 A link to the RFQ is also posted on the TWDB Stakeholder Opportunities webpage.
 Firms that submit their Statement of Qualifications, in accordance with the RFQ, and meet the minimum qualifications will be placed on a list of qualified contractors.
-The systems participating in AMPSS then choose a contractor to work with from the list of qualified contractors.
+The systems participating in AMPSS will then choose a contractor to work with from the list of qualified contractors.
 Once the system has selected the contractor they wish to work with, a contract will be drawn up and executed between the TWDB and the contractor.
 Statements of Qualifications will be accepted from September 18, 2023 through October 18, 2023.
 Questions about the RFQ should be sent to firstname.lastname@example.org with a copy to email@example.com.

 - For Water or Wastewater Systems - Systems interested in participating in AMPSS need to complete and submit an application.
 The application has been posted on this webpage on September 18, 2023 and will be accepted through November 2, 2023.
-When the application period ends, the applications are scored and ranked based on criteria that can be found below on this webpage.
+When the application period ends, the applications will be scored and ranked based on criteria that can be found below.
 Systems selected to participate in AMPSS will be contracted and provided with the list of contractors that responded to the RFQ and met the minimum qualifications.
 Participant systems will then choose their top 3 preferred contractors to work with and submit those choices to TWDB.
-TWDB will then initiate and execute contracts with the selected contractors and Memorandum of Agreement (MOA) with the participant systems.
+TWDB will then initiate and execute contracts with the selected contractors and Memorandum of Understanding (MOU) with the participant systems.
 The contractors will then begin working with the participant systems to complete the deliverables of AMPSS.
-The application was posted on this webpage and submissions were accepted from June 6, 2022 through July 21, 2022.
-Applications are no longer being accepted at this time.

 5. SRF Programs